oVirt/ovirt-site/source/feature/multiple-gateways.html.md

 ### Summary

 Currently it is assumed that the host-wide default gateway is the gateway defined on the ovirtmgmt logical network.
-This feature will enable the user to define the gateway on a logical network basis.
-Additionally, the ability to select the host's default gateway.
+This feature will enable the user to define a gateway per logical network.

 ### Owner